Air Coryell

-In American football, Air Coryell is the offensive scheme and philosophy developed by former San Diego Chargers coach Don Coryell.
+In American football, Air Coryell is the offensive scheme and philosophy developed by former San Diego Chargers and San Diego State Aztecs coach Don Coryell.
 The offensive philosophy has been also called the "Coryell offense" or the "vertical offense".

 With Dan Fouts as quarterback, the San Diego Chargers' offense was among the greatest passing offenses in National Football League history.
 The Chargers led the league in passing yards an NFL record six consecutive years from 1978 to 1983 and again in 1985.
 They also led the league in total yards in offense from 1978 to 1983 and in 1985.
-Dan Fouts, Charlie Joiner, Kellen Winslow, and Don Coryell would all be inducted into the Pro Football Hall of Fame from those Charger teams.
+Coryell, Fouts, Charlie Joiner, and Kellen Winslow are all inducted into the Pro Football Hall of Fame from those Charger teams.

 Pre-Coryell NFL

 Before Coryell, NFL teams generally used the pro set formation in ball-control, grind-it-out-style offenses that used play-action fakes to set up deep passing attempts when defenses stacked up vs the running game.
 The pro set features a tight end, two wide receivers, a halfback, and a fullback, often split behind the quarterback.
 On pass plays, the pro set provided one or even two backs to help protect the quarterback.
 QBs generally took snaps from under center to allow for more effective use of the play action pass.

 In 1978, the contact from defenders on receivers was minimized with the passing of the Mel Blount Rule, which prohibited defenders from making contact with receivers past five yards from the line of scrimmage.